pullasuti87/text_editor/README.md

 # text editor

-- decided to try to make relaxed and leisurely paced terminal text editor.
+Decided to try to make relaxed and leisurely paced terminal text editor.
 Let's be honest, Python is the perfect fit (thanks to the visionary genius of Ross van der Gussom).